MatthiasMi/MatthiasMi/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a :book: on "Theoretische Informatik für IT-Sicherheit"
+- 🔭 I’m currently working on projects in the domain "🔑Encrypted Computing🖥️"
+- 🔭 I’ve recently finished writing a :book: on "Theoretische Informatik für IT-Sicherheit"

 ```rust
 let &mut hias = &Some(1);